Investing in Switzerland

 Medium term notes

 Until the 1990s, these were one of the most popular investment instruments in Switzerland.
-They offer a fixed interest rate over a fixed period of one to ten years (for terms of up to one year, banks use the term «fixed-term deposit»).
+Cash bonds have a fixed interest rate over a fixed period of two to ten years (for shorter terms, banks use the term «fixed-term deposit»).
 In both cases, the capital is tied up for the duration of the term.

-Medium term notes were relatively attractive back then, but less so in today's low interest rate environment.
-They are also non-negotiable.
-Penalty interest is payable on early redemption, and there is a risk of default if the bank becomes insolvent.
+Medium term notes were comparatively attractive at the time, but less so in today's interest rate environment.
+They are not tradable.
+Penalty interest is payable in the event of early repayment, and there is a risk of default if the bank becomes insolvent.
 It is therefore worth considering alternatives here too.

-Do you think you have a nose for certain stocks and the right timing?
-Or are you a specialist in an industry and see trends that the masses don't recognize?
-Trading on the stock market yourself is tempting and has become extremely accessible thanks to apps and smartphones.
+Do you believe you have a good instinct for certain stocks and the right timing?
+Or do you believe you can identify trends that the masses do not see?
+Self-trading on the stock market is appealing and has become extremely accessible thanks to apps.
 Many financial institutions and neo-banks offer online trading, where you can trade, check prices, and consume financial news.
-Of course, there are advantages and disadvantages:
+Of course, there are advantages and disadvantages here too:

-• High risk: Many investors overestimate themselves, buy or sell at unfavorable times, trade too frequently, or make other investment mistakes.
+• Risky: Many investors overestimate themselves, buy or sell at unfavorable times, trade too frequently, or make other mistakes.

-• Liquidity: If you need money urgently, you naturally have more control when investing independently and can quickly sell securities.
-However, selling loss-making positions often takes a lot of effort.
+• Liquidity: If you need money urgently, you are in control and can quickly sell your securities.
+However, selling loss-making positions takes effort.

-• Minimum deposit: Online trading is possible with small contributions, although this only makes limited sense.
+• Minimum deposit: Online trading is possible with small amounts, although this makes limited sense.

-• Emotionally stressful: The ability to trade immediately creates an incentive to intervene frequently.
-Your own instincts and emotions get in the way.
+• Emotionally stressful: The ability to trade immediately and the daily flood of news create an incentive to intervene frequently.
+Your own instincts and emotions get in the way, with greed and fear playing a role.

-The core discipline of private banking in Switzerland is wealth management.
+The flagship discipline of private banking in Switzerland is classic wealth management.
 If you want your money to be managed professionally, you may find the right partner here after a few preparatory and advisory meetings.
-Once the contract is signed and sealed, you as a client do not need to invest much time.
+Once the contract is signed and sealed, you as a customer no longer need to invest much time.

-However, the barriers to entry are high: many banks only accept clients with assets of CHF 100'000 or more, and in many cases only those with assets of CHF 500'000 or more.
-And the average cost of a wealth management mandate is 1.3 percent per year, according to Moneyland.
-On top of this, there are additional, unreported fees that significantly reduce long-term returns.
+However, the barriers to entry are high: many private banks only accept clients with several hundred thousand francs or more.
+And the average cost of an asset management mandate is a hefty 1.3 percent per year, as calculated by Moneyland.
+In addition, there are other, undisclosed fees that significantly reduce long-term returns.

 There is also an entry barrier here.
-With True Wealth, the minimum amount is 8'500 Swiss francs.
+At True Wealth, the minimum investment amount for discretionary assets is 8'500 francs.
 In return, clients benefit from low overall costs, professional risk management, and high liquidity.
 In addition, there are people behind the investment solution who are easily accessible if you have any questions.

-With True Wealth, you can view your portfolio at any time and access your money within a few days.
-Pillar 3a and ETF children's portfolios are also seamlessly integrated, with a minimum deposit of 1'000 Swiss francs.
+True Wealth customers can view their portfolio at any time and have access to their money.
+Pillar 3a and ETF child portfolios are also seamlessly integrated, with a minimum deposit of 1'000 francs.

 Conclusion

-Professional wealth management is unattractive or even inaccessible to most investors due to its costs and the investment amount required.
-In addition, traditional, actively managed wealth management mandates rarely deliver on their return promises after costs.
+Traditional wealth management is unattractive or inaccessible to most investors due to its costs and the investment amount required.
+In addition, active management rarely delivers on their promised returns after costs.

-Online wealth managers such as True Wealth offer an alternative: low costs, a long-term investment approach, little effort, free e-tax statements, and full transparency.
-For investors who can bear a certain amount of market risk and want a customized investment strategy, this is a very attractive and convenient solution.
+Online wealth managers such as True Wealth offer an alternative: low costs, a long-term investment approach, little effort, free e-tax statements, optional withdrawal plans, and maximum transparency.
+For investors who can bear a certain amount of market risk and want an individual investment strategy, this is a very attractive and convenient solution.
+And it's also good for your own well-being.

 Disclaimer: We have taken great care with the content of this article.
 Nevertheless, we cannot exclude the possibility of errors.
 The validity of the content is limited to the time of publication.